kurtcms/vco-api-wan-anomaly-alert/README.md

 ### Environment Variables

-The app expects the hostname, username and password for the VeloCloud Orchestrator as well as the SMTPS port number, SMTP server address, the alert receiver email address, the alert sender email address and password, as environment variables in a `.env` file in the same directory.
+The app expects the hostname, the API token or the username and password for the VCO; as well as the SMTPS port number, SMTP server address, the alert receiver email address, the alert sender email address and password; as environment variables in a `.env` file in the same directory.

+Should both the API token, and the username and password, for the VCO be present, the app will always use the API token.

 Be sure to create the `.env` file.

 ```shell
 $ nano /app/.env